 Knowledge Level: Beginner

 Commuting to and from work on your bike is an incredibly time efficient way to get your weekly miles in and, for many riders, is the only realistic option for fitting training around job and family commitments.
-Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice from Nigel Mitchell, Great Britain Cycling Team and Team Sky nutritionist.
+Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice the Great Britain Cycling Team nutritionists

 Mid morning snack

-If your commute home is under 90 minutes, you shouldn’t need any extra fuel but, if you’re going longer than this, you’ll want to take on small snacks every 20-30 minutes right from the start of the ride.
-You can use bars, gels or energy drink but equally real food such as fig rolls or filled wraps will work.
+- If your commute home is under 90 minutes, you shouldn’t need any extra fuel but, if you are going longer than this, you will want to take on small snacks every 20-30 minutes right from the start of the ride.
+You can use bars, gels or energy drink but equally food such as fig rolls or filled wraps will work.

-Before diving into the fridge, think about the ride you’ve done and when you’re going to be eating dinner.
-If you’ve ridden hard or long and you won’t be eating dinner within 20 minutes of getting in, use a recovery drink or have some milk and a banana.
-If you’ve only done a short, under 45 minutes, ride at easy pace, it’s probably not necessary and water should tide you over to your main evening meal.
-A piece of chicken, fish or steak weighing about 200g is going to provide ample protein.
-If people want to watch their weight then they would really want to keep pasta or rice accompanying the meat to no more than about a 100g raw weight.
+- Before diving into the fridge, think about the ride you have done and when you are going to be eating dinner.
+If you have ridden hard or long and you won’t be eating dinner within 60 minutes of getting in, use a protein drink or have some milk and a banana.

+- A piece of chicken, fish or steak weighing about 200g is going to provide ample protein or look for a vegetarian or vegan alternative.
+If you’re watching your weight, then you should really keep pasta or rice accompanying the meat to no more than about a 100g raw weight.
 Part of your meal will be side of vegetables or salad.
 Get in your bright coloured vegetables peppers and tomatoes, these are really high in the phyto nutrients and anti-oxidants and boost recovery, health and performance.